andre-st/dotfiles/GAMING.md

 ### Issues

 - brand image: "Nintendo is for children and females"
-	- although many 'mature' games with deeper stories, sex, crime and blood, see my manly games list in [History section](#history);
+	- although many 'mature' games with deeper stories, crime and blood, see my manly games list in [History section](#history); there are USK/PEGI 18 but no "AO-rated" titles (I don't miss switch-pr0n);
       confuses marketing to children with children-only market
     - whatever _adult_ means when it comes to video games, since adults are expected to seek real adventures rather than just play them, though (movies/books?);
-	- "family friendly", but many Games imho often adhere to childish aesthetics (early Nintendo aesthetics were cartoony too but resonated better with older ppl than the bright colors and round big-headed puppet-bodies nowadays)
+	- "family friendly", but many Games imho often adhere to childish aesthetics (early Nintendo aesthetics were cartoony too but resonated better with older ppl than the bright colors and round big-headed puppet-bodies - Chibi aesthetic - nowadays)
-	- male adult Switch-Youtubers in children's rooms, surrounded by little dolls (amiibo) and stuffed Nintendo-merch animals
+	- male adult bearded Switch-Youtubers in children's rooms, surrounded by little dolls (amiibo) and stuffed Nintendo-merch animals
 	- Yakuza-devs: "not cool outsiders night-creatures elite platform"
 - 'spring noise' in my right analogue joystick after few days of using (new device!)